Alejogb1/job-board/blog-data/how-can-i-structure-a-rails-app-with-a-calendar-date-as-its-primary-view.md

 id: "how-can-i-structure-a-rails-app-with-a-calendar-date-as-its-primary-view"
 ---

-, let’s tackle this.
 You’re looking to build a Rails application where the primary interface centers around a calendar date – a very common requirement, and one I've definitely navigated multiple times.
 From personal experience, I can tell you that getting this structure just _so_ is crucial for both usability and maintainability further down the line.
 It’s not merely about slapping a calendar widget on a page; it's about the data model, the controller logic, and how it all plays together.
 Let's get into the details.

 First, let’s establish a strong foundation.
 Thinking about your data model, you likely won't have a single "calendar date" model.
 Instead, you’ll need models that are _associated_ with dates.
 For example, you might have an `Event` model, a `Task` model, a `Booking` model, or all three.
 The key is how those models relate to a specific date.
 Typically, you'd accomplish this with a `datetime` or `date` column in the relevant tables.